Consult Super-Specialist Doctors at CARE Hospitals

 Medicines for cognitive symptoms

 Drugs for modifying disease are not available for Alzheimer's, but a few options may ease the symptoms and help in improving life quality.
 Drugs named cholinesterase inhibitors may relieve cognitive symptoms such as confusion, memory loss, judgment issues, and altered thinking processes.
 These drugs can help in improving neural brain communication and slow the symptom's progress.
+These drygs are somewhat effective towards Alzheimer's disease treatment.

 Behavioral and emotional treatments